The 20 Best Hemangioblastoma Doctors in Japan

 Kyoto, JP

-Shigeki Takada practices in Kyoto, Japan.
+Shigeki Takada practices practicing medicine in Kyoto, Japan.
 Mr. Takada is rated as an Advanced expert by MediFind in the treatment of Hemangioblastoma.
-His top areas of expertise are Hemangioblastoma, Internal Carotid Agenesis, Hemangioma, and Brain Aneurysm.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Internal Carotid Agenesis, Hemangioblastoma, Hemangioma, and Brain Aneurysm.

 Advanced in Hemangioblastoma